godot-js/godot-js/README.md

 DukTape
 -------
-unxz your DukTape bundle inside the godot-js directory:

-`
-unxz duktape-2.3.0
-cd duktape-2.3.0

 # build static libs for duktape
-../duktape_build.sh
+./duktape_build.sh

 # for OSX
-cp duktape.a duktape_logging.a duk_console.a ../demo/bin/osx/
+cp duktape/duktape.a duktape/duktape_logging.a duktape/duk_console.a ../demo/bin/osx/

 # for Linux
-cp duktape.a duktape_logging.a duk_console.a ../demo/bin/x11/
+cp duktape/duktape.a duktape/duktape_logging.a duktape/duk_console.a ../demo/bin/x11/

-cd ..
 `

 Building